Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 By using LinkedIn, you can quickly connect with valuable referrals and leads while positioning yourself as a thought-leader in the real estate industry.

-Build out your LinkedIn profile –
+Build out your LinkedIn profile

-First things first: setting up a stellar real estate profile.
-After you sign up for LinkedIn, make your way to your profile page.
-You will find this on the header toolbar under “Me”.
+1. After you sign up for LinkedIn, make your way to your profile page.

-Here, you will add your professional headshot, your brand-consistent cover image, and information about your business.
-The highlighted sections below are key to growing your brand on LinkedIn:
+3. Next, click on the pencil tool to edit your intro: Here, you will add your professional headshot, your brand-consistent cover image, and information about your business.

-Many realtors use their LinkedIn profile as an opportunity to showcase their achievements and accolades as an agent.=
+Many realtors use their LinkedIn profile as an opportunity to showcase their achievements and accolades as an agent.

 Here is an example of a real estate profile that hits the mark:

-Jamie Melim uses a professional headshot for her profile image as well as a professional listing image for her cover photo.
-In her summary, she details her experience in the real estate industry, her love for her community, and her specialties as a real estate agent.
+• In her summary, she details her experience in the real estate industry, her love for her community, and her specialties as a real estate agent.

-Additionally, Jamie has over 500+ connections.
+• Additionally, Jamie has over 500+ connections.
 Not only does this mean that Jamie is active on LinkedIn, but it also shows other users that she is well-connected and interested in networking.

-Connect with agents in other cities –
+Connect with agents in other cities

 Building connections with real estate agents nationwide is a great technique for creating a strong referral network.
 Because agents in other cities are not in direct competition with you, they are more likely to send prospects in your area straight to you.